sachinsonii/Whisper-Link/README.md

 - Enhance UI with better styling and animations.
 - Add voice/video calling capabilities.

+## Disclaimer
+This project is created by multiple AI agents through the logic and ideas of the user to test the effectiveness of AI agents in development.

 ## Contribution
 Contributions are welcome!
 Feel free to fork this repository and submit a pull request.